 What Should I Expect Following Goniotomy?

 Once the procedure is complete, Dr. Choi will meet with you to review all post-operative care instructions to follow at home to ensure optimal healing.
 Antibiotics and medicated eye drops will be prescribed for the first two weeks.
 Additional oral medication may also be prescribed for up to ten days to help reduce intraocular pressure (IOP).
 After about 3 – 6 weeks, Dr. Choi may reexamine your eye(s) under anesthesia or mild sedation.
 This exam will need to be repeated every three months for the first year and then every six months the second year.
 Following this time, follow-up exams can be conducted once a year without anesthesia.

 How much does goniotomy cost?

-Since goniotomy is often considered medically necessary to treat congenital glaucoma, it may be covered in part by insurance.
+Since goniotomy is often considered medically necessary to treat open-angle glaucoma, it may be covered in part by insurance.
 Our office will contact your provider to determine if any coverage is offered with your specific insurance plan.
 From there, we can send over all the necessary paperwork to your insurer.

-pediatric glaucoma surgery
+Innovative glaucoma surgery